liesnikov/extensible-elaborator/main.md

 * **Potential optimisations**.
   Currently, our system has a lot of room for potential optimisations.
   The first step would be to allow handlers to pass some information to their respective solvers, which is conceptually an easy change but technically requires introduction of an existential type in the plugin.
-  Additionally, some expandable per-plugin store for the solvers would be useful, for example, to avoid recompututation of type class instances on every invocation.
+  Additionally, some expandable per-plugin store for the solvers would be useful, for example, to avoid recomputation of type class instances on every invocation.
   Somewhat more ambitiously, one can imagine a caching system for constraints, avoiding the need for solving the same constraint more than once.
   In particular, caching of reduction seems like it would be beneficial since we currently do a lot of redundant computations.
   However, the memory usage of such a caching system might be prohibitive.